davidarchanjo/spring-certified-developer-study-guide/README.md

 - https://zetcode.com/springboot/conditionalbeans

 ## KEY ANNOTATIONS
-[@SpringBootApplication](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/autoconfigure/SpringBootApplication.html) - is a combination of @Configuration, @EnableAutoConfiguration, and @ComponentScan annotations with their default attributes.
+[@SpringBootApplication](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/autoconfigure/SpringBootApplication.html) - is a combination of @Configuration, @EnableAutoConfiguration, and @ComponentScan annotations with their default attributes;

-[@EnableAutoConfiguration](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/autoconfigure/EnableAutoConfiguration.html) – used to indicate to the Spring container to automatically add beans based on the dependencies on the classpath.
+[@EnableAutoConfiguration](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/autoconfigure/EnableAutoConfiguration.html) – used to indicate to the Spring container to automatically add beans based on the dependencies on the classpath;

-[@ComponentScan](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/context/annotation/ComponentScan.html) – tells Spring to look for other beans, components and configurations in the same package and below of the annotated class.
+[@ComponentScan](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/context/annotation/ComponentScan.html) – indicates to Spring for looking for other beans, components and configurations in the same package and sub-packages of the annotated class;

-[@SpringBootConfiguration](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/SpringBootConfiguration.html) - Indicates that a class provides Spring Boot application @Configuration.
-Can be used as an alternative to @Configuration annotation so that configuration can be found automatically.
+[@SpringBootConfiguration](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/SpringBootConfiguration.html) - used to indicate that a class provides Spring Boot application @Configuration.
+Can be used as an alternative to @Configuration annotation so that configuration can be found automatically;

-[@Conditional](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/context/annotation/Conditional.html) - is used to indicate that a component is only eligible for registration when all specified conditions match.
+[@Conditional](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/context/annotation/Conditional.html) - used to indicate that a component is only eligible for registration when all specified conditions match;
 </br></br>